cyril279/cyril279.github.io/opensuse.md

 `systemctl status network`  #show/verify which service is managing the network, and its status

 #### static ip:
-Use gateway ip for dns server address (& routing).
+Use internal gateway ip for both dns server and routing addresses.

-**YAST!**
-Can invoke text-mode gui from terminal, and will help ensure that all is done right.
-`yast`

-**If wicked**, Yast cli. be sure to input interior gateway ip as route and dns server

 CLI setup differs per service chosen"
 **If NetworkManager**, ~[three files need to be modified](https://forums.opensuse.org/showthread.php/431523-Configure-Static-Ip-using-the-Terminal?p=2109330#post2109330) if not done via gui.